shahad687/Network-Penetration-Testing-Bettercap/README.md

 [View Full Report](./Bettercap_Network_Penetration_Testing_Report.pdf)

 ## 📌 Project Overview
 This project demonstrates how Man-in-the-Middle (MitM) attacks, ARP Spoofing, and SSL Stripping are conducted within a controlled virtual environment.
-Using **Bettercap** and **Kali Linux**, this lab evaluates network vulnerabilities and analyzes the behavior of secure vs. unsecure protocols.
+Using **Bettercap** and **Kali Linux**, this lab evaluates network vulnerabilities and analyzes the behavior of secure vs. insecure protocols.

 ## 🛠️ Tools & Technologies Used
 * **Attacker OS:** Kali Linux